On Existence of $L^2$-solutions of Coupled Boltzmann Continuous Slowing Down Transport Equation System: Preliminaries

 We need the next lemma. \begin{lemma} Assume that $G$ is bounded, $d:={\rm diag}(G)$, $\Sigma\in L^\infty(G\times S\times I)$ and that $\Sigma\geq 0$.
 Then for any $f\in L^2(G\times S\times I)$ the formula (\ref{trath9}) defines $L^2(G\times S\times I)$-function $\psi=S_{\Sigma} f$, and \be \n{S_{\Sigma} f}_{L^2(G\times S\times I)}\leq d\n{f}_{L^2(G\times S\times I)}. \ee \end{lemma}

 \begin{proof} We have

-where we again in the second step applied the change of variables in integration explained in the proof of Theorem \ref{tth} below and in the fourth step applied the Cauchy-Schwartz inequality.
+where we again in the second step applied the change of variables in integration explained in the proof of Theorem \ref{tth} below and in the fourth step applied the Cauchy-Schwarz inequality.
 Since $\tau_-(y,\omega)\leq d$, this gives

 \end{proof}

 More generally, we have the following.

 \begin{lemma} Assume that $\Sigma\in L^\infty(G\times S\times I)$ and that $\Sigma\geq 0$.
 Then $\psi$ defined by \eqref{trath9} satisfies weakly in $G\times S\times I$, \be \omega\cdot \nabla_x \psi+\Sigma\psi=f, \ee and the inflow boundary condition (\ref{trath8}) is valid. \end{lemma}